justintom1023/jt-spark-fun/README.md

 # jt-spark-fun

-Here are some mini projects that I have worked on while learning Apache Spark with Java.
+Here are some small projects that I have worked on while learning Apache Spark with Java.

 ## Dataset Sources: